 You need a Google account to sign up and it’s a quick process to register your blog.
 Add a piece of code using Google Analytics plugin is the easy way to start tracking on your WordPress blog.

 Google Analytics is an advanced app and novices can get lost in all the data it provides.
 It’s not so easy to find the signal in the noise.
-Let’s take a look at the main sections and identify some of the most useful key performance indicators to keep an eye on.

 Here’s how to use Google Analytics to measure the success of your blog posts.